LtauV/LtauV/README.md

 Web Developper
 --------------

 After a curriculum in programmation in University, i joined the ETNA's bachelor to put in practice my learnings.
-Interested in different technologies, from web dev to game dev, i'm eager to keep learning and making the best version of my developper self
+Interested in different technologies, from web dev to game dev to security, i'm eager to keep learning and making the best version of my developper self

 *   🌍  I'm based in Paris, France
 *   ✉️  You can contact me at [valentin.lafitau@gmail.com](mailto:valentin.lafitau@gmail.com)